inverseproblem/PestoSeis/JOSSpaper/paper.md

 # Summary

-`PestoSeis` is a Python package which contains a collection of solvers and processing tools commonly used in acoustic wave physics.
+`PestoSeis` is a Python package which contains a collection of solvers and processing tools commonly used in wave physics.
 With a particular emphasis on seismological applications, `PestoSeis` contains tools to solve two-dimensional seismic problems in terms of traveltimes, rays, acoustic and elastic wave propagation, and related plotting functions.
 Moreover,